jreveillaud/Wolbachia-subpopulations/README.md

 To explore the *Wolbachia* populations in single *Culex pipiens* individuals, you can download the six midgut metagenomes and the four ovaries metagenomes stored in ENA with the accession numbers PRJEB56379 and PRJEB26028, respectively.

-The sample names and correspoding ENA accession IDs are reported here:
+The sample names and corresponding ENA accession IDs are reported here:
 | Sample name | ENA sample accession |
 |:-----------:|:--------------------:|
 | M03         | ERS13507996          |